-When you visit at sunset, you will be able to watch as the twilight slowly descends on this vibrant town and flickering golden lights illuminate its quaint facade.
+When you visit at sunset, you will be able to watch as the twilight slowly descends on this vibrant town, and flickering golden lights illuminate its quaint facade.
 At this point, people all around you will ready their cameras and iPhones, eager to capture the playful beauty of shifting colors.
 For a moment, everything grows strangely quiet while Florence dances between darkness and light.

 People often mistakenly assume that this piazza is as old as Florence or even designed by Michelangelo himself.
-In fact, Piazzale Michelangelo is a rather “recent” addition to monumental Florence; at least compared to the rest of its mostly-medieval gems and treasures.
-This poetically scenic Florentine piazza is a work of architect Giuseppe Poggi who designed and supervised its construction in 1869.
+In fact, Piazzale Michelangelo is a somewhat “recent” addition to monumental Florence; at least compared to the rest of its mostly-medieval gems and treasures.
+This poetically beautiful Florentine piazza is a work of architect Giuseppe Poggi who designed and supervised its construction in 1869.
 It sits on a hill south of the historic city center, in the artisan Oltrarno district.
 The construction of the piazza was part of the redevelopment of the district in the period of so-called "Risanamento" or the "Renovation" of the city's neighborhoods when Florence, for a brief moment, became the capital of Italy.

 Poggi created the piazza as a salute to the great works of Michelangelo.
-Hence, it features bronze replicas of the master’s greatest works including a bronze copy of the imposing Statue of David and the four allegories from the Medici Chapel in San Lorenzo.
+Hence, it features bronze replicas of the master’s most celebrated works including a bronze copy of the imposing Statue of David and the four allegories from the Medici Chapel in San Lorenzo.
 Once the terrace was complete, Poggi continued to design the hillside building with a loggia.
 It was intended to become a museum of Michelangelo's works.
 However, the building never had the chance to serve its original purpose.
 Instead, it’s home to a restaurant, La Loggia, which comprises a coffee bar and a panoramic terrace.
 One of Poggi's most outstanding achievements in this project is the Viale dei Colli - an eight-kilometers long street which winds up the hill of San Miniato, leading you all the way to Piazzale.

 Today, the square bustles with vendors and street artists, tourists, and locals.
 There is not a day in a year when the piazza wouldn’t welcome eager observers, thirsty for a magnificent sunset view.

 Tip: Don’t be startled to see the name of the square written as Piazzale Michelangiolo.
 This is likely a footprint of the archaic Florentine pronunciation.
-You will see this spelling on street or the brown-white signs indicating historic landmarks.
+You will see this spelling on street or the brown-white signs indicating historical landmarks.

+Finding out how to get to Piazzale Michelangelo might get a bit confusing, hence we prepared a few pointers and tips.
 From the Florence city center, you can reach the square by foot, public transport, or even a car.
 However, if it's in your power, we strongly recommend taking a walk to make the most of the experience.